axioma-ai-labs/RAG/vector_stores_overview.md

-# One day here'll be an overview of all the vector store types and example use cases for them
+# One day here'll be an overview of all the vector store types and example use cases for them!